Welcome to Verde Village

 In the early years, the Membership was active and fundraising events such as monthly dinners, pancake breakfasts, dances and other events held in the Club House.
 These events not only helped the VVPOA financially but they brought the residents together to form a tight knit Community.
 Building Permit fees and Hall rentals of both the Ranch House and the Club House brought in income.

-Currently VVPOA income comes from Memberships, Building Permits, Hall rentals and social activities.
+Currently VVPOA income comes from Memberships, Hall rentals and social activities.
 The pool reopened the summer of 2016.
 Monthly dinners have returned.
 Your Board is looking at activities from the past to determine if they have a place in our future and seeking ideas for new activities that might appeal to our Members today.
 As always, our primary focus is on preserving and improving property values within Verde Village, not on what color you paint your house.
 We are working hard to revive our Community but we need your help to do so.
 If you have not already done so, please consider becoming a paid Member.
 If you have any thoughts about ways we can improve – please contact your Board of Directors with your suggestions.
-Our Bylaws are currently being revised and updated to better reflect who we are today.
-The CC&R’s have not been updated since their inception.
-Over the next few years, these original CC&R’s will begin to expire.
+Our Bylaws are updated to better reflect who we are today.
+Over the next few years, the original CC&R’s will begin to expire.
 This will give us a unique opportunity to update the CC&R’s into a document that more accurately reflects the ways we live today and that will carry us into the future.
 With your support, the Verde Village can become an even better place to live, work & play.

 Verde Village is a quiet, tranquil place to establish your home.
 Families mix with retirees, children play at the Club House playground and, thanks to a grant, we have the River Walk, a trail that runs along the Verde River, established and maintained by our residents.
 There is a small Ranch House used for business meetings and other small functions, as well as a larger Hall for wedding receptions and such.

 Below are links to the Verde Village Unit Maps